zhangjian94cn/GBM-Benchmark/README.md

 3. treelite testing
 4. onedal (**TODO**)

-and next version will supply gbt_gpu_runner, which wil include:
+and next version will supply gbt_gpu_runner, which will include:

 1. xgboost testing
 2. hummingbird testing